 Competition: Protective vs. Banner Life

 Banner Life is another life insurance company that offers both term and permanent coverage.
-The company isn’t rated by JD Power but has an A+ rating from the BBB and only four complaints.
+The company isn’t rated by JD Power, but has an A+ rating on BBB (but it is not accredited by BBB) and only four complaints.
 However, Banner also doesn’t offer as many types of policies as Protective Life.
 If shoppers don’t need as many options and want reliable customer service, Banner may be a better option than Protective Life.

-Protective Life is a great option for shoppers who are comfortable quoting, reviewing, and administering policy online.
-The company also advertises considerable savings, especially for term coverage which gives it an advantage over other major carriers such as State Farm.
-Because the process is all online, customers need to be confident of their choice before purchasing a policy, as surrender charges can be very expensive.
+Protective Life is a great option for shoppers who are comfortable quoting, reviewing and administering policy online.
+The company also advertises considerable savings, especially for term coverage, which gives it an advantage over other major carriers such as State Farm.
+Because the process is all online, customers need to be confident of their choice before purchasing a policy, as surrender charges can be expensive.

 All of our reviews of life insurance companies are based on extensive research and analysis of each company based on offerings, customer service, financial stability, cost, and more.
 For over two dozen companies, we compared the life insurance products offered, as well as available features, and reported customer experiences.
 Visit our life insurance review methodology for the full breakdown on what we evaluated.